Skip to main content

 • Transfer of data outside the EU without adequate safeguards

-Cybersecurity and NIS2 Directive
+Cybersecurity and the NIS2 Directive

 • Traceability of access and modifications

-• Business continuity and recovery plans
+• Business continuity and disaster recovery plans

 • Notification of security incidents to ANSSI within 24 hours